GSA/digitalgov.gov/content/guides/mobile-principles/_index.md

 ---
 date: 2018-10-09 12:30:00 -0500
 title: "Eight principles of mobile-friendliness"
+deck: "How to improve a site's accessibility to mobile devices"
 summary: "We're sharing how eight principles of mobile-friendliness can help agencies greatly improve their sites."
 guide: mobile-principles
 aliases: